Raneem-AbdeHafez/Enhancing_PepperRobot_LLM/2nd_readme.md

 ## Pepper Configuration (Python 2)

+To configure Pepper for seamless interaction with the server, ensure you have all the required Pepper dependencies, such as NAOqi.
+Follow these steps:

+1. **Install NAOqi SDK**: Download and install the NAOqi SDK provided by SoftBank Robotics.
+Ensure that the SDK version is compatible with your Pepper robot.

+2. **Set Up Connection**: Establish a connection to Pepper's robot by specifying the IP address and port number.
+Use the appropriate connection method supported by the NAOqi SDK.

+3. **Load Necessary Modules**: Load the necessary NAOqi modules for speech recognition, audio recording, and text-to-speech functionalities.
+These modules are essential for Pepper's communication capabilities.

+4. **Integrate Web Server Interaction**: Incorporate functionality within Pepper's code to interact with the web server.
+This includes sending user prompts or recorded audio to the server for text generation and receiving generated responses.

+5. **Handle Responses**: Implement logic to handle the responses received from the web server.
+This may involve displaying the generated text on Pepper's tablet, speaking the text using Pepper's text-to-speech capabilities, or taking further actions based on the generated response.

+6. **Ensure Compatibility**: Verify that the Pepper configuration is compatible with Python 2, as some Pepper SDKs may require Python 2 compatibility.

 Pepper's configuration for interaction with the web server is managed by `pepper_python2_code.py`, a Python 2 compatible file.
 Ensure this file is located in the same folder as Pepper's SDK for proper execution.

+By following these steps, you can configure Pepper to effectively communicate with the web server and utilize the generated text and speech recognition for interactive interactions with users.

 ## Evaluation